From Bridgewater, Nova Scotia

 Dunsworth studied acting at the University of Guelph but dropped out in his fourth year when he was forced to take philosophy in a summer semester.

 Dunsworth went on to act in numerous CBC radio dramas.
 He has held leading roles in over 25 Neptune Theatre productions in Halifax.

-In 1970 Dunsworth leased an abandoned building on Halifax’s waterfront, and converted it into a playhouse.
-Dubbing it the Pier One Theatre, it became the city’s first and most successful alternative theater production house.
+In 1970 Dunsworth leased an abandoned building on Halifax’s waterfront and converted it into a playhouse.
+Dubbing it the Pier One Theatre, it became the city’s first and most successful alternative theatre production house.

 In 1987, Dunsworth founded Filmworks Casting where he worked as Halifax’s most renowned casting director.

 In the mid-1990s Dunsworth met director Mike Clattenburg when he auditioned for a small role in Mike’s short, One Last Shot.
 Dunsworth’s small role gradually transformed into a leading part that earned him the Best Performance award from the Atlantic Film Festival.
 John developed that role into the character Jim Lahey, the trailer park supervisor on the series in Trailer Park Boys.

 Dunsworth starred in Haven, the television series adaption of the Stephen King novel The Colorado Kid.